kubernetes/kops/docs/run_in_existing_vpc.md

 ### Shared Subnets

 `kops` can create a cluster in shared subnets in both public and private network [topologies](topology.md).
-Doing so is not recommended unless you are using [external networking](networking.md#supported-cni-networking)

-1. Use kops create cluster with the `--subnets` argument for your existing subnets:
+1. Use `kops create cluster` with the `--subnets` argument for your existing subnets:

   ```shell
   export KOPS_STATE_STORE=s3://<somes3bucket>